pranavsrinivas29/British-Airways-Simulation/README.md

 ### Steps
 Web Scraping Using BeautifulSoup:

-### Objective: Collect customer reviews from the British Airways website or a review platform like TripAdvisor.
+### Objective: Collect customer reviews from the British Airways website.

 ### Method: Use the BeautifulSoup library in Python to parse HTML content.